 TER Teaching and examination regulations.
-The TER consists of a general section for all study programmes offered by the Fontys Universities of Applied Sciences as well as information specific to individual study programmes.
+The TER consists of a general section and / or competencies.

+Sciences as well as information specific to individual study programmes.
 The TER forms a part of the study programme section of the Students' Charter.

-Test Activity used to assess whether a student has certain knowledge, understanding, skills and / or competencies.
+Activity used to assess whether a student has certain knowledge, insight, skills scheme

-Top-level athletes
+Top-class athletes